DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 ```

 Explanations regarding the expression:
-* `UpdateContext` will fill the myDescription variable with derived or even calculated data.
-Since the form card selects the new myDescription, it could directly insert it into our database
+* `UpdateContext` will fill the `myDescription` variable with derived or even calculated data.
+Since the form card selects the new `myDescription`, it could directly insert it into our database
+* `Notify` displays a message of the given type
 * `&` is the operator for concatenating strings
-* `Notify` displays a message of the given type

 ## Navigation